0:11 Chris Anderson: Elon, what kind of crazy dream would persuade you to think of trying to take on the auto industry and build an all-electric car?

 17:21 CA: All right, let's see that video then, because this is actually amazing when you think about it.
 You've never seen this before.
 A rocket blasting off and then --

 17:30 EM: Yeah, so that rocket is about the size of a 12-story building.
-(Rocket launch) So now it's hovering at about 40 meters, and it's constantly adjusting the angle, the pitch and yaw of the main engine, and maintaining roll with coal gas thrusters.
+(Rocket launch) So now it's hovering at about 40 meters, and it's constantly adjusting the angle, the pitch and yaw of the main engine, and maintaining roll with cold gas thrusters.

 18:05 CA: How cool is that?
 (Applause) Elon, how have you done this?
 These projects are so -- Paypal, SolarCity, Tesla, SpaceX, they're so spectacularly different, they're such ambitious projects at scale.
 How on Earth has one person been able to innovate in this way?
 What is it about you?